SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 To play this game, you need this book, some paper, something to write with, some six-sided dice, a lot of imagination, and a group of people, one of whom is willing to act as the guiding force in the game.
-This person is called many things, but“gamemaster” serves well as shorthand for someone who presents information about the game setting, creates obstacles for the other players to overcome, takes the part of the people the players encounter, and adjudicates the rules.
-The rest of the group, simply called “the players,” take on roles of major characters in the story that they and the gamemaster create together.
+This person is called many things, but"gamemaster" serves well as shorthand for someone who presents information about the game setting, creates obstacles for the other players to overcome, takes the part of the people the players encounter, and adjudicates the rules.
+The rest of the group, simply called "the players," take on roles of major characters in the story that they and the gamemaster create together.

-The stories are called “adventures,” or “scenarios.”
-Very short adventures, usually encompassing only one or two obstacles to a simple goal, are referred to as “encounters.”
+The stories are called "adventures," or "scenarios."
+Very short adventures, usually encompassing only one or two obstacles to a simple goal, are referred to as "encounters."
 A series of encounters can become an adventure, while a series of adventures can turn into a campaign.
-This book contains a chapter (called “Adventure Tips”) on how to come up with adventures.
+This book contains a chapter (called "Adventure Tips") on how to come up with adventures.